This post may contain affiliate links. Please read my disclosure policy for details.

 What oats to use for overnight oats?

-overnight oats ratio
+Overnight oats ratio

-The oats:milk ratio I use is 1:1 in terms of volume (not in metric measurements).
+The oats:milk ratio I use is 1:1 in terms of volume (not metric measurements).
 So for one serving, I typically use 1/2 cup of oats and 1/2 cup of milk.

 Benefits of chia seeds